 Art in the capital, without any barriers

 The Bauhaus-Archiv organises accessible tours for the blind and people with seriously impaired sight several times a year.
 The me Collectors Room, a private collection from the Olbricht family, can also be accessed by wheelchair users and the physically disabled.
+In the Berlinische Galerie, a tactile floor guidance system, tactile models and an inclusive audio guide provide blind and visually impaired people with multisensory access to the permanent exhibition.
+In addition, guided tours and workshops for people with disabilities are held on the permanent and special exhibitions.

 Special accessible exhibitions